 Working Group on Migration and Development

-The setting up of the Group was necessitated by the complex tasks outlined in the Migration Strategy 2016-2020 requiring proper coordination between the state and other relevant entities.
-It is noteworthy that migration and development has for the first time been reflected at the national strategic document and, coupled with increasing interest from the side of international organizations, its successful advancement will undoubtedly contribute to country’s further development.
+The Working Group of the SCMI on Migration and Development was established on March 25, 2016.
+The main focus of the Group is to direct the potential of migration for country’s development.
+Setting up the Working Group was necessitated by the complex objectives specified in the Migration Strategy of Georgia for 2016-2020 that require proper interagency coordination.
+It is noteworthy that the migration and development nexus was for the first time reflected at the country’s strategic document and, provided increasing interest from international organizations, its successful advancement will undoubtedly contribute to country’s further development.